nicholalexander/that_aboutness/_posts/2017-12-08-shoes_for_rainbows.md

 Stacks are containers for things in shoes.
 And this is looking pretty good, hey?
 But it's still just a window and there's nothing much to see here cause there's nothing in the stack.
 Let's fix that.

 Lets reach for an easy shape to start with.
 I like `rects` cause they are rectangles and they are pretty easy to understand.
 They take a few arguments: the left point, the top point, the width of the rectangle, and the height of the rectangle.
-(Or heighth as you may be so inclined.)

 ```ruby
 Shoes.app width: 600, height: 600 do